monomelodies/monad/docs/samples/files.md

 directive to take that from an attribute.

 ## In CKEditor
-This is slightly outside of the scope of these docs, but since CKEditor can be a bit picky about this, we've included a short overview.

 > There are Angular modules that handle this in a pure Angular sense.
 To be
 > honest, we haven't tried them.
 Google is your friend.
+This is just a stock
+> CKEditor implementation.

 The basic idea is that you extend your CKEditor configuration with a few URLs that handle the file selection.
 Assuming you need it available globally, you